Kolkir/mlcpp/polynomial_regression/README.md

    Where $l$ is a learning rate.
 2. **Downloading data**

-   I used STL ``filesystem`` library to check file existence to prevent multiple downloads, and use libcurl library for downloading data files, see ``utils::DownloadFile`` implementation for details.
+   I used STL ``filesystem`` library to check downloaded file existence to prevent multiple downloads, and used `libcurl` library for downloading data files, see ``utils::DownloadFile`` function implementation for details.
 We will use data used in "Building Machine Learning Systems with Python" book by Willi Richert.
     ``` cpp
     ...
     namespace fs = std::experimental::filesystem;